reyco2000/6909-CoCo-Disassembler-Skill/README.md

-# CoCo 6809 Disassembler Expert — Claude Code Agent
+# CoCo 6809 Disassembler Expert — Code Agent

-A Claude Code agent specialized in MC6809 disassembly and reverse engineering for the TRS-80 Color Computer (CoCo) ecosystem.
+A Code agent specialized in MC6809 disassembly and reverse engineering for the TRS-80 Color Computer (CoCo) ecosystem.

 ## Quick Start & Installation